yichao-liang/yichao-liang.github.io/_pages/about.md

   - /about.html
 ---
 ### Bio
 I'm a PhD student at the [Computational and Biological Learning Lab (CBL)](https://cbl.eng.cam.ac.uk/) at Cambridge, supervised by [Adrian Weller](https://mlg.eng.cam.ac.uk/adrian/) and advised by [Carl Edward Rasmussen](https://mlg.eng.cam.ac.uk/carl/) and [José Miguel Hernández-Lobato](https://jmhl.org/).
-I collaborate with amazing people from Basis, MIT, Cornell, Princeton, Google, and Oxford.
+I also collaborate with incredible researchers from Basis, MIT, Cornell, Princeton, Google, and Oxford.

-I obtained [MSc in Advanced Computer Science](https://www.cs.ox.ac.uk/teaching/MSCinCS/) from Oxford, and was awarded [BSc in AI](http://www.drps.ed.ac.uk/17-18/dpt/utaintl.htm) with *Class Prize for Top Performance* from Edinburgh University.
+I obtained an [MSc in Advanced Computer Science](https://www.cs.ox.ac.uk/teaching/MSCinCS/) from Oxford, and a [BSc in AI](http://www.drps.ed.ac.uk/17-18/dpt/utaintl.htm) from Edinburgh, where I graduated top of my cohort.

 ---